Koed00/django-q/docs/tasks.rst

 Connection pooling
 ------------------

-Django Q tries to pass broker instances around its parts as much as possible to save you from running out of connections.
+Django Q2 tries to pass broker instances around its parts as much as possible to save you from running out of connections.
 When you are making individual calls to :func:`async_task` a lot though, it can help to set up a broker to reuse for :func:`async_task`:

 .. code:: python